One question we get from a lot of new homebrewers is, “How do I know how strong my beer will be?” Luckily, the answer is easy: use a hydrometer!

 When To Use A Hydrometer

 Measuring the specific gravity of your beer provides useful information about the brewing process.
-Brewhouse and fermentation efficiency, gravity stability, and alcohol percentage are all important to know for brewers.
+Brewhouse and fermentation efficiency, stability, and alcohol percentage are all important to know for brewers.

 There are a few crucial times to check the gravity of your beer: